mpv-player/mpv.io/source/guides/bug-reports.rst

   something in their config file and think mpv is misbehaving.
 Always try to use the ``--no-config`` CLI option before reporting.

-- If ``--no-config`` removes the buggy behaviour, the bug is triggered by a particular set of options.
+- If ``--no-config`` removes the buggy behavior, the bug is triggered by a particular set of options.
 Work your way through your config the config file and add the options manually one-by-one _together_ with ``--no-config`` until you find the smallest set of options that triggers the bug.
 Include the